Disclaimer: I don't own Gakuen Alice.

 Hayate blinked, following his gaze.
 "What?"

 Ruka nodded, feeling a sudden coldness creep over his heart.
-He couldn't tell for sure how – but somehow he knew that Hotaru had already decided, long before tonight – probably long before she had told everyone about tonight's Last Dance.
+He couldn't tell for sure how – but somehow he knew that Hotaru had already decided, long before tonight – probably long before she told everyone about tonight's Last Dance.
 "She's already decided who her Last Dance will be."

 Ruka chuckled, unable to keep himself from returning the smile.
 "Indeed," he said, and accepted Hayate's handshake.
 "May the best man win."